NeblioTeam/neblio-api-lib-csharp/docs/TestnetNTP1Api.md

         public void main()
         {
             var apiInstance = new TestnetNTP1Api();
-            var body = new IssueTokenRequest(); // IssueTokenRequest | Object representing the token to be created
+            var issueTokenRequest = new IssueTokenRequest(); // IssueTokenRequest | Object representing the token to be created

             try
             {
-                // Builds a transaction that issues a new NTP1 Token IssueTokenResponse result = apiInstance.TestnetIssueToken(body);
+                // Builds a transaction that issues a new NTP1 Token IssueTokenResponse result = apiInstance.TestnetIssueToken(issueTokenRequest);
                 Debug.WriteLine(result);
             }
             catch (Exception e)